top of page

 for instance at Doncaster and Leeds.

-(IAPA) in 1880.
-Unlike the Peace Society the IAPA accepted defensive war, was
+1880.
+Unlike the Peace Society the IAPA accepted defensive war, was not restricted to

-not restricted to Christians and claimed to be international.
-It also allowed women
+Christians and claimed to be international.
+It also allowed women on the executive

 Older men declare war.
 But it is the youth that must fight and die.